-Michael suggests that Margiold ‘Jesters Mixed’ is a great example of this: “It is so much bigger than the traditional one, you get more plant for your money.
-It stops the weeds coming through, so it is a natural weed suppressant.
-Also it mulches the ground, so you will need to water your soil a lot less as you are covering the ground naturally.
-You have not got the bare soil that you have got to keep on maintaining all of the time.”
+Michael explains that Marigold ‘Jesters Mixed’ is a great example of this: “It’s so much bigger than the traditional one – you get much more plant for your money.
+It stops the weeds coming through, so it’s a natural weed suppressant.
+It also mulches the ground, so you’ll need to water a lot less as you’re covering the ground naturally and won’t have so much bare soil that needs to be maintained.”

 Antirrhinum vs Penstemon

 Annual antirrhinums die down to the ground every year.
-The traditional snapdragons are lovely and pretty, but they do not flower for long.
+The traditional snapdragons are lovely and pretty, but they don’t flower for long.
 A good alternative is a perennial hardy penstemon, such as ‘Wedding Bells’, which flowers for a staggering 5-6 months.
 This variety is also really tough and resilient in the garden.

 Alstroemeria ‘Indian Summer’, also known as Peruvian lily, flowers for 5-6 months and hosts lovely bronze foliage.
-The plants are compact with an upright habit, yet still producing stems which are a good length for cutting.
+The plants are compact with an upright habit, yet still produce stems which are a good length for cutting.